Europe - Geneva

 For a comprehensive review of the Europe market, click below:

-HVS In-Depth Europe Hotel Valuation Index: 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001
+HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

 While the economy is focused on the service sector, with a large number of financial institutions – private banks, in particular – the city is also considered a hub for the watch-making industry, with numerous luxury brands headquartered there, as well as being home to major international research and development laboratories.
-Furthermore, Geneva is the Europe, Middle East and Africa (EMEA) headquarters of high-tech companies Hewlett-Packard, IBM Microelectronics Division, SUN Microsystems, Oracle and Reuters.
+Furthermore, Geneva is the Europe, Middle East and Africa (EMEA) headquarters of high-tech companies HP, IBM’s Microelectronics Division, SUN Microsystems, Oracle and Reuters.

 Geneva’s tourism demand is driven mostly by the banking sector, international organisations, multinational headquarters and numerous trade fairs and conventions which mostly take place at the Palexpo.
 As a result, Geneva’s tourism is approximately 70% business-related.
 Around 50% of the business tourism is attributable to meeting, incentive, conference and exhibition (MICE) demand and the other 50% to international organisations.
 Only 30% of tourism can be defined as purely leisure.
 The hotel market has historically been unable to successfully capture the Leisure segment during weekends and holidays but nevertheless witnessed a slight increase in volume coupled with minimal increases in supply from 2017 to 2019, with a marketwide average occupancy in the low-70s.

-2020 was a very challenging year for the conference and events market in Geneva.
-Several of the major events in the city, including The Geneva International Motor Show and The Geneva Supercross were cancelled in both 2020 and 2021.The EPHJ Trade Show, cancelled in 2020, took place in September 2021, and VitaFoods Europe in October 2021.
-Geneva has returned to the normal hosting of events in 2022 as all COVID-related restrictions were lifted in Switzerland.
+2020 and 2021 were very challenging years for the conference and events market in Geneva, with only a handful of scheduled events taking place according to plan.
+Several of the major events in the city, including The Geneva International Motor Show and The Geneva Supercross were cancelled both years.
+Geneva returned to hosting events from 2022 onwards, as all restrictions were lifted in Switzerland.
+This led the market to revert to a marketwide average occupancy in the mid-60s, at an average rate in the mid-SFr200s in 2023.

 Change In Value For Market: (€Euro)